rewindio/github-pr-auditor/README.md

 # GitHub PR Auditor

-This tool audits PRs in order to determine whether or not they were merged with appropriate approval.
+This tool audits pull requests in order to determine whether or not they are considered compliant.
+This solution is geared more towards those that do not have access to the [Audit Log API](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization#using-the-audit-log-api) (i.e. [non-Enterprise users](https://github.com/pricing)) or simply want a canned solution for searching for and alerting upon non-compliant pull requests.

-If the pull request does not meet the acceptance criteria, it will log the non-compliant pull request and provide a link to it.
+If a pull request is found by `GITHUB_SEARCH_QUERY`, it will log it as a non-compliant pull request and provide a link to it.

-At the moment, all requests are run synchronously so larger merge windows could take a while.

-## Acceptance Criteria

-- The pull request was merged with the minimum number of required approvals

 ## Getting Started